 - Release of the first complete version of the CIW's signature product, the Canadian Index of Wellbeing composite index (October).

-- Conducted first CIW Subjective Wellbeing Survey in the City of Guelph (June-July).
+- Conducting first CIW Community Wellbeing Survey in the City of Guelph.

 - Release of the second Canadian Index of Wellbeing composite report "How are Canadians Really doing?"
 (October).